htw-imi-showtime/showtime-website/content/ws21/bachelor/b4-bessere-wahlpflichtkursbelegung/process.md

 {{<section title="Brainstorming feature ideas & prioritizing">}}

 During the beginning of the project, we still had the chance to meet in person, which was really helpful when collecting all of our ideas.
 Our supervisors initial idea was to make the elective course registration for the IMI students easier, which can be accomplished in a variety of ways.
 This led us to a **long period of time where we thought about different approaches and how realistic it is for us to achieve these**.
 What specifically would make the course registration better?
 Do we really just focus on IMI students and their elective courses or do we already include more students than that?
 Do we start a survey to ask students and professors about their oppinions on the now used LSF?
 Answering all these questions was not easy and we thought about our decisions mulitple times after that.
 However, we all agreed on the main goal of improving the applications usablity, as well as the fairness of the course distribution.
-By creating a user story map afterwards, we were able to list all the different functionalities we came up with and order them by their importance.
+By creating a [user story map](https://miro.com/app/board/o9J_lh-BfEA=/?invite_link_id=768693532431) afterwards, we were able to list all the different functionalities we came up with and order them by their importance.
 This helped us to distinguish tasks that are mandatory for our MVP from tasks that could be interesting for later releases.

 {{</section>}}

+{{<image src="USM1.png">}}

+---

+{{<image src="USM2.png" caption="User Story Map">}}

 {{<section title="What we had to start with">}}